0xhebi/BND-Recruitment-2021-CTF-Web-Security/System-Dashboard/Writeup.md

 ```

 Since those are <a href="https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm">ecdsa's</a> signatures, I was hoping this will be one of those nonce reusable attacks, but that wasn't the case, as you can see all those signature don't have common starting bytes so the same nonce wasn't used in process of signing.
-And from previous source code, key verification was using nonce + command to verify signature, which means nonce was used as salt.<br>
+And from previous source code, key verification was using nonce + command to verify signature, which means nonce was used as salt.<br></br>
-I've continued exploring around to see if there is anything more interesting out there but there was nothing that caught my eye, at this point I was checking for various python libraries that are being used and their versions in hope there is some sort of already know vulnerability.
+I've continued exploring around to see if there is anything more interesting out there but there was nothing that caught my eye, at this point I was checking for various python libraries that are being used and their versions in hope there is some sort of already known vulnerability.
 After some time of enumeration I looked up what are common forensics practices for docker.
-One of the things that pop was tool called <a href="https://github.com/wagoodman/dive" >dive</a>.
+One of the things that popped was a tool called <a href="https://github.com/wagoodman/dive" >dive</a>.
 Dive is basically a tool for exploring docker images and layers.
 </p>

 <br>